shichao-an/notes/docs/bd/ch2.md

 #### Data is raw

 A data system answers questions about information acquired in the past.
 You want to be able to answer as many questions as possible.
 You always want to store the rawest data you can get your hands on.
 The rawer your data, the more information you can deduce from it, and the more questions you can ask of it.
-In the previous FaceSpace example, FaceSpace data is more valuable than the advertiser’s.
+In the previous FaceSpace example, FaceSpace data is more valuable than the advertiser's.

 Stock market trading has millions of shares and billions of dollars changing a daily basis.
 Historically, stock prices are recorded daily as an opening price, high price, low price, and closing price.
-However, those bits of data often don’t provide the big picture and can potentially skew your perception of what happened.
+However, those bits of data often don't provide the big picture and can potentially skew your perception of what happened.

 In the following figure, for example, it records the price data for Google, Apple, and Amazon stocks on a day when Google announced new products targeted at their competitors.